learn-co-curriculum/phase-4-rails-route-params-lab/README.md

 ## Instructions

-There are two failing RSpec specs in this lesson; you can find them in `spec/requests/student_spec.rb`.
-Make sure they pass without breaking the other tests.
-To complete this section, all specs should pass.

 In this lab, we'll add the last feature to our student management app.
 You will need to integrate the following scenario in your application: